hpc-gridware/clusterscheduler/doc/markdown/man/man5/sge_complex.md

 virtual free memory (h_vmem) can be managed for a host, for example, and a subset of the total amount can be associated with a queue on that host.

-## List of default host/queue resource
+## List of default host/queue resources

 ### qname